Supporting our solitary bees

-Funded by the Heritage Lottery Fund and the Cornwall AONB, the Wheal Buzzy Project is a unique and innovative project, placing people at the heart of mining bee conservation.
+Funded by the National Lottery Heritage Fund, and the Cornwall AONB, the Wheal Buzzy Project is a unique and innovative project, placing people at the heart of mining bee conservation across the outstanding landscapes of the Cornwall AONB.
 Solitary bees, in particular mining bees, are excellent pollinators and favour sites like abandoned mines.

 What the project will do

 The Cornish AONB is of national significance for its bee fauna and the mine sites within this are important for a number of reasons.
 They have post-industrial habitats of great importance to solitary bees and other insects, in particular bare ground and early succession grassland or heathland on the disturbed spoil of the workings.
 Other features include south facing structures such as banks and walls for nest sites.
 Many mine sites have been excluded from intensive agricultural practices and have retained semi-natural flower-rich habitats now rare in intensive farmland.
 They also have great habitat connectivity, in particular coastal mine sites, which are close to long strips of connected coastal flower-rich habitats of high significance for their pollinator fauna.
 However bees, such as mining bees, are in startling decline across Cornwall.
 The Wheal Buzzy Project will work against these threats, by bringing together land owners and communities to create flower-rich habitats for solitary bees across the AONB including West Penwith, part of the Lizard, Godrevy Head to St Agnes and North Cornwall.

 This will work be done in two ways: -